The 3 M’s of Money Managment

 My job as an advisor, I’m monitoring the keeping in line with the overall goals and personal benchmark of our clients.

 It’s also your job to help monitor.
-If things are down, or if it’s uncomfortable, you want to go back and check how your accounts are being managed.
+If things are down or if you feel uncomfortable, you should go back and check how we are managing your accounts.

 To recap, here’s how we use the three M’s of money management…